Dhamma Letter No. 6

-The understanding and wisdom from which samadhi is a result means to see clearly, to see as it is.
+Sammadhi is achieved through understanding and wisdom as a result of the means of seeing things as they are with clarity.
 'Seeing as it is' means to see without conceptualizations of what one desires to see or has seen previously.
 It is through Right View, the first step of the Buddha's Noble Eightfold Path that we come to see clearly.
 Therefore, one cannot be in complete tranquility, samadhi, until attaining Right View.

 May all you be experienced in tranquility with your practice!

 May the Buddha’s teachings last a long time!

 Bhavatu Sabba Sotiṁ ca Maṅgalaṁ ca!!

 May everyone be led on the path of peace and blessing!